philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The purpose of our lives is to be happy." — Dalai Lama
+> "Don’t watch the clock; do what it does.
+Keep going." — Sam Levenson
-*Updated on 2025-11-04*
+*Updated on 2025-11-06*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).